metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `auth` (Attributes) Auth configures how secret-manager authenticates with the Oracle Vault.If empty, use the instance principal, otherwise the user credentials specified in Auth. (see [below for nested schema](#nestedatt--spec--provider--oracle--auth))
+- `auth` (Attributes) Auth configures how secret-manager authenticates with the Oracle Vault.
+If empty, use the instance principal, otherwise the user credentials specified in Auth. (see [below for nested schema](#nestedatt--spec--provider--oracle--auth))
-- `compartment` (String) Compartment is the vault compartment OCID.Required for PushSecret
+- `compartment` (String) Compartment is the vault compartment OCID.
+Required for PushSecret
-- `encryption_key` (String) EncryptionKey is the OCID of the encryption key within the vault.Required for PushSecret
+- `encryption_key` (String) EncryptionKey is the OCID of the encryption key within the vault.
+Required for PushSecret
 - `principal_type` (String) The type of principal to use for authentication.
-If left blank, the Auth struct willdetermine the principal type.
-This optional field must be specified if usingworkload identity.
+If left blank, the Auth struct will determine the principal type.
+This optional field must be specified if using workload identity.
-- `service_account_ref` (Attributes) ServiceAccountRef specified the service accountthat should be used when authenticating with WorkloadIdentity. (see [below for nested schema](#nestedatt--spec--provider--oracle--service_account_ref))
+- `service_account_ref` (Attributes) ServiceAccountRef specified the service account that should be used when authenticating with WorkloadIdentity. (see [below for nested schema](#nestedatt--spec--provider--oracle--service_account_ref))

 <a id="nestedatt--spec--provider--oracle--auth"></a>
 ### Nested Schema for `spec.provider.oracle.auth`